magento/devdocs/guides/v2.1/cloud/reference/docker-config.md

     docker-compose up -d --build
     ```

 1. Start the Magento installer.
-This step may take time.
+This step may take some time to complete.

     ```bash
     docker-compose run cli magento-installer
     ```

-1. Open the `http://localhost:8080` URL in a browser.
+1. Open the `http://localhost:8080` URL in a browser to access your local Magento Cloud template.

 ### Integration testing with Cloud tools
-A dedicated Docker environment provides the opportunity for you to customize and exercise the following advantages:
+Installing Magento Commerce Cloud in a dedicated Docker environment presents an opportunity for you to customize the following features and capabilities to implement automated integration testing:

 -  2-layer configuration for Docker build and Travis CI
 -  Customizable Docker Compose file to support a wide range of environment sets